Option traders play it safe with Kroger results

 Options are also pricing in the potential for a fairly big move in Kroger shares post-earnings, uncommon for the grocer, which is usually not a volatile stock.

 Kroger shares are down about 13 percent since the beginning of April.
-Shares of Wal-Mart Stores Inc (WMT.N), which sells more groceries than any other U.S. retailer and is viewed as a recession play, are up more than 9 percent in that period.
+Shares of Wal-Mart Stores Inc, which sells more groceries than any other U.S. retailer and is viewed as a recession play, are up more than 9 percent in that period.

 Derivative strategists at Goldman Sachs Group recently advised clients to buy a June put spread on Kroger as recent data points suggest risk to earnings.